bantee-sharma/AI-Agent-Tools-in-LangChain/README.md

 **2. search_tool.py**

-A web search tool that leverages an external search API (e.g., SerpAPI, Bing API, etc.).
+A web search tool that leverages an external search API (e.g., SerpAPI, Bing API, DuckDuckGo etc.).

 Used to fetch the latest information from the web.